Florence Falls consists of two sizeable waterfalls that flow into a circular rock pool around 30 metres in

 Underneath the water there are two features of interest that are best seen with a pair of goggles

 or a snorkel mask.
-The first are the barramundi, which are easily visible around your feet in the shallows.
+The first are the fish, which are easily visible around your feet in the shallows.
+At the time I thought these were

 The second are the giant rock boulders, which can be a hazard, even in the middle of the pool, if you do not